Sermon 1 of 4: Be Kind, by Justin Rossow (Relational Structure)

 I remember doing things like, “‘Oh Lord, there’s Susan; please be with her.’
 Hey Susan, I’ve been praying for you, how are you doing?”
 I’ve done that before to save face.

 I don’t do it (at least very often) anymore.
-In fact, if you ask me to pray for you, I will often say, “Hey that’s awesome, could we pray right now?”
+In fact, if you ask me to pray for you, I will often say, “Hey, that’s awesome; could we pray right now?”
 See, that’s a learned behavior.
 I know that if we pray right now, I’ll remember it.
 And if I tell you I’ll pray later I might forget.
 Sometimes it’s easy for me to get caught up in what’s important in my life to the point where I kind of down play the other people around me.

 You see it on Tuesday mornings sometimes here at St. Luke.
 Tuesday we have a home school group in our building, and anyone who works in the church office knows you need to shut the door and kind of hide behind your desk if you want to get anything done on Tuesdays.

-And if, heaven forbid, you need coffee, which is out in the hall, and you have to come out from behind your desk and behind like, three different closed doors, then the way to get coffee on Tuesdays—this is just how it works—the way to get coffee at St. Luke on Tuesday is to keep your head down and go as quickly as you can to the coffee and try not to make eye contact so you can get back to your important job that you have as pastor.
+And if, heaven forbid, you need coffee (which is out in the hall, and you have to come out from behind your desk and behind like, three different closed doors) then the way to get coffee on Tuesdays—this is just how it works—the way to get coffee at St. Luke on Tuesday is to keep your head down and go as quickly as you can to the coffee and try not to make eye contact so you can get back to your important job that you have as pastor.

 The good news is that most of the people out in the hallway are trying to work on their computers and they don’t really want to be bugged by a pastor anyway.
 So we both ignore each other quite effectively most Tuesdays.

-Maybe four or five weeks ago I had that terrible need for coffee on a Tuesday morning and so I kind of went out with my defensive position and there was a woman who was heading down the hall away from the coffee who said something to me in passing.
+Maybe four or five weeks ago I had that terrible need for coffee on a Tuesday morning and so I kind of went out in my defensive position and there was a woman who was heading down the hall away from the coffee who said something to me in passing.
 So I noticed her and actually made eye contact with her, and she said something like, “Yeah, I needed to get that morning caffeine, too.”

 And I said, “Oh, yeah; I need to get my coffee!
 So you like coffee, too?”
 She replied, “No, no; I don’t drink coffee, but I needed caffeine this morning!”
 And that was fine because she was moving away from me, so I was safe.
 We had that interchange and I knew I was not going to need to talk to her again.